mosaicnetworks/monetd/docs/monetcli.md

 ## help

-You can get more information about the commands available by using the help command or the \-\-help flag.
+You can get more information about the commands available by using the help command or the `--help` flag.
 Thus you can get top level help:
 ```
 $ monetcli help
 Monet-CLI